aws-samples/amazon-ec2-mac-getting-started/steps/03_connect_and_enable.md

 ### **Before you begin:**

-* Ensure that you have launched a mac1.metal instance as described [here](02_launch_instance.md).
+* Ensure that you have launched a mac1.metal or mac2.metal instance as described [here](02_launch_instance.md).

-* Ensure that you have access to the [EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) used with launching the mac1.metal instance.
+* Ensure that you have access to the [EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) used with launching the EC2 Mac instance.

 ---
 ### **Get connection information from the AWS Management Console**